Manav Kaul's First Look From Saina Nehwal Biopic Leaves The Shuttler Impressed!

 A post shared by मानव (@manavkaul) on Nov 17, 2019 at 8:53pm PST

-The netizens were all praises for Manav's transformation including badminton star Saina Nehwal herself.
+Netizens were all praises for Manav's transformation including badminton star Saina Nehwal herself.
 She dropped an "Amazing" in the comments section.
 An overwhelmed Manav replied her back, "@nehwalsaina you have an amazing story to tell ...
 I feel very lucky to be part of #sainanehwalbiopic thank you ... respect."

 Manav's 'Tumhari Sulu' co-star Vidya Balan was also mighty impressed with his first look and commented, "Waaah!!
 All The Veryy Best @manavkaul 🏸!!"